Skip Breadcrumb Links

 There are examples of some developmental milestones show some of the milestones that mark early vision development and the progress of young children as they grow.
 Watch for any signs that your baby is not meeting milestones and talk to your physician right away if you have any concerns.

 If you have concerns about your child’s vision, don’t wait.
 The sooner a problem is identified the sooner your child can have the help they needs for the best opportunity for healthy development.

 Download in Different Languages

 These files are in Adobe Acrobat format.
 You need the free Adobe Acrobat Reader to view these files.

-This information is from the Ministry of Children, Community and Social Services.
+This information is from the Healthy Babies Healthy Children program through the Ministry of Children, Community and Social Services.